BerndHagen/Medio-YouTube-Converter/README.md

 # Medio - YouTube Converter
-Medio is a software that provides users with a seamless and effective approach to downloading videos and extract audios in a variety of formats from YouTube.
-Its user-friendly interface empowers users to effortlessly enter the URL of a YouTube video, apply additional settings, such as modifying the quality or filename, before initiating the download.
-Medio supports an array of video formats, comprising MP4, MVK, AVI, FLV, WMV and MOV and audio formats, including MP3, OGG, WAV, M4A, AAC and WMA which offers users abundant options to choose from.
+Medio is a premier software solution designed to efficiently download videos and extract audio from YouTube.
+Its intuitive interface allows users to enter a YouTube video URL, adjust settings such as quality and filename and initiate the download process.
+Medio supports a wide range of video formats, including MP4, MKV, AVI, FLV, WMV and MOV as well as audio formats like MP3, OGG, WAV, M4A, AAC and WMA.

-The software is designed with a user-centric interface that is accessible to all users, irrespective of their technical proficiency.
-Unlike many other YouTube Converters, which may take a protracted duration to download a single video, Medio is engineered to support high-speed downloads, thereby enabling users to download videos and audios within a matter of seconds.
-This guarantees that users can quickly and effortlessly access their desired content without incurring substantial wait times.
+With a user-centric design, the software is accessible to users of all technical levels.
+Unlike many other YouTube Converters, it is optimized for high-speed downloads, enabling users to obtain videos and audio quickly.

-Furthermore, it provides users with various licenses, such as the Premium License, granting access to supplementary features and functionalities.
-With the Premium License, users can download entire playlists from YouTube, access new formats, and tweak the download speed to their preferred level.
-The software is made readily available for download without charge, enabling them to evaluate the software without the need for a license and benefit from unrestricted downloads.
-This affords them a valuable opportunity to experience the software's user-friendliness and operational efficiency firsthand.

-Developed with Visual Studio 2022, Medio is versatile software compatible with both `Windows` and `Linux` systems.
-For operation, it necessitates the `.NET Framework 6.0` or higher to ensure a smooth and efficient user experience across diverse platforms.
+Two license types are available for purchase, offering new features such as additional formats or the Playlist Downloader.
+Developed with Visual Studio 2022, Medio is compatible with both Windows and Linux systems, requiring the .NET Framework 6.0 or higher to ensure efficient performance across platforms.

 # Get License

-To begin the purchasing process, follow these steps:
+To initiate the purchase process, please follow these steps:
-1. Navigate to the Premium section of the Medio software.
+1. Navigate to the "Premium" tab in the application's navigation menu.
-2. Initiate the transaction by selecting the designated button.
-3. You will be seamlessly redirected to a PayPal page.
+2. Select the desired license option.
+3. Click the button that leads to the Stripe payment page.
-4. Complete the payment process to acquire your desired license.
+4. Complete the purchase using one of the available payment methods on Stripe.

-Upon successful payment, the purchased license will be promptly dispatched within 24 hours to the email address associated with the PayPal account used for the transaction.
+Upon successful payment, the license will be sent within 5-10 minutes to the email address associated with the Stripe account.

-### Additional Benefits for Premium License Key Holders
+### Additional Benefits for Encore and Premium License Key Holders

+Users with an Encore License enjoy the following benefits:

+- **Full Access to Settings:** Unlocks all video and audio formats, as well as various buffer sizes.
+- **Secure License Key Storage:** Links the license key to the account in Medio’s database.
+- **Expanded History Feature:** Extends the history to 10 pages for more detailed tracking of download activities.

-Users with a Premium License Key enjoy a range of additional benefits:
+Users with a Premium License receive all the benefits of the Encore License, plus additional advantages:

-- Access to the Playlist Downloader feature.
-- Seamless retrieval of profile information via the purchased license key.
-- Establishment of a comprehensive user profile within Medio's secure Database, integrated with the application.
-- Central repository for storing and tracking user modifications, including profile images, Dashboard Statistics, History, Settings, License updates, and more.
-- Synchronization of user data across multiple devices using the same license key.
-- Access to all functions in the settings page, including increased buffer size and selection of various audio and video formats.
+- **Full Access to Settings:** Unlocks all video formats, audio formats, and buffer sizes.
+- **Secure License Key Storage:** Associates the license key with the account in Medio’s database.
+- **Further Expanded History Feature:** Extends the history to 25 pages for more detailed tracking of download activities.
+- **Unlimited Download Bandwidth:** Removes restrictions on download bandwidth.
+- **Playlist Downloader Feature:** Enables downloading entire playlists from YouTube.

 ### Lifetime License Key

-Users who make a purchase acquire a lifetime license key, enabling them to enjoy unrestricted use at any location and time.
-Once the product key is activated, the features associated with the selected license become a permanent fixture for Medio software users.
-This permanence remains intact unless the software is uninstalled and reinstalled in a different directory path or when Medio is installed on a new device for the first time.
+Purchasing a lifetime license key grants unrestricted use of Medio at any location and time.
+Once activated, the features associated with the selected license become permanent for the Medio software.
+This permanence is maintained unless the software is reinstalled in a different directory path or installed on a new device.

-For those who want to thoroughly evaluate the functionality of Medio and explore its complete array of features before committing to a license purchase, the option to redeem the provided key below is available.
-Upon redemption, users are granted the privilege of 10 downloads, all without any limitations, including access to the coveted Playlist Download feature.
+For those wishing to evaluate Medio's functionality and features before purchasing, a license key can be redeemed below.
+Upon redemption, users receive 10 downloads, including access to the Playlist Downloader feature, with no limitations.

 **Access Medio's Complete Feature Set with this Key** </br>
 <pre>
-Free Trial License:     YNW7-ZU8T-K6Q1-OLP2
+Free Trial License:     PT4O-5TYD-WKTV-0ZZ7
 </pre>

-In the unlikely event of any complications during the purchase process, kindly direct all license-related queries or refund requests to the proprietor of Medio.
+In the unlikely event of complications during the purchase process, direct all license-related queries or refund requests to the proprietor of Medio.

 # Quick Instructions

-Configure your settings before initiating any downloads.
-Proper setup enhances the quality and efficiency of your downloads.
+Optimize your settings before starting any downloads to match your preferences.
 Follow these steps for a streamlined process:

 ### Step 1: Configure Settings
 - Navigate to the **Settings** page.